Suppy-IO/ios-sdk/README.md

 ## How to get started
 - Create an account at **suppy.io**
 - Create a configuration with at least one attribute and release it at **suppy.io**
+- Check one of our examples: Swift Example or Objc Example projects.
 - Continue reading this page.

 ## Installation: